pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

     assert domain_event.a == 1

 The attributes of domain events are read-only.
-New values cannot be assigned to an existing domain event.
+New values cannot be assigned to existing objects.
 Domain events are immutable in that sense.

 .. code:: python